wearvr/pico-vr-unity-sdk-instructions/docs/upgrading/upgrading-from-v2-3-0-to-v2-7-4.md

 Delete `Assets/Plugins/Android/hummingbirdservicecontroller.jar` if it appears in your project - this is replaced by `hbcserviceclient.jar`.

 Delete folders containing old SDK assets, to ensure that anything that isn't merged over dosn't remain to cause conflcits.
+During the upgrade new versions of these files will be imported into the asssets folder "PicoMobileSdk/".

 <p align="center">
   <img alt="Remove these folders when upgrading to ensure no old code or assets remain" width="500px" src="/docs/assets/PVR Folders.png">